MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/test-nested-tabs.md

 # H1

+When you need "nested conceptual tabs" there are two options:

+1. Dependent conceptual tabs
+1. Zone pivots

 ## Zone pivot example

 The setup for zone pivots is in _azure-docs-cli/docs-ref-conceptual/zone-pivot-groups.json_ and _azure-docs-cli/docs-ref-conceptual/zone-pivot-groups.yml_.
 You can find similar files with more entries in [MicrosoftDocs/azure-docs-pr/articles/zone-pivot-groups.yml](https://github.com/MicrosoftDocs/azure-docs-pr/blob/main/articles/zone-pivot-groups.yml).
 For simplicity, this PR reuses existing zone pivot headers already in these JSON files.